 Before engaging in a commercial transaction with a customer, Iveco Group conducts a due diligence screening and risk assessment.
 Company names, shareholders, and owners are screened against a number of lists - issued, among others, by the UN, the EU, and the USA - intended to counter, among other things, human rights violations.
 As an additional measure, when appropriate, the Company ensures that its sales agreements include specific end-user contract clauses, or end-user statements and/or undertakings, for certain transactions or locations identified as posing a high risk in the risk assessment.
-In AMEA14, Iveco Group introduced a more robust clause in its sales agreements that specifically refers to the obligation of all dealers and other third parties who distribute the Company's products.
+In AMEA14, Iveco Group introduced a more robust clause in its sales agreements that specifically refers to the obligation of all dealers and other third parties who distribute the Company's products to comply with various human rights requirements when they resell Iveco Group's products.